 It is becoming increasingly problematic throughout the tropical and sub tropical world from South America to Asia, especially in urban and semi urban areas, and has become a major international public health concern.
 Serious intermittent outbreaks occur frequently right across South and Central America, Africa and Asia.

-There is no vaccine or cure for any of the four distinct strains of dengue fever and there is no treatment, but it is not fatal and will usually resolve itself within 2 – 7 days.
+Currently there is no vaccine or cure for any of the four distinct strains of dengue fever and there is no treatment beyond symptom management, but it is not fatal and for most travellers will usually resolve itself within 2 – 7 days.

 Symptoms usually develop between 3 – 7 days after being bitten by an infected mosquito, but can take up to 14 days.
 Symptoms are flu like in nature and can include: